Hurricane Ida makes landfall in Louisiana | DW | 29.08.2021

 "Once again we find ourselves dealing with a natural disaster in the midst of a pandemic,'' said Jennifer Avegno, the top health official for New Orleans.

-State Governor John Bel Edwards said on Sunday more than 2,400 COVID-19 patients are in Louisiana hospitals.
+State Governor John Bel Edwards said more than 2,400 COVID-19 patients are in Louisiana hospitals.

 "We're in a very dangerous place with our hospitals," Edwards told The Associated Press, adding that evacuating the largest hospitals was not an option